AndersenLab/andersenlab.github.io/_posts/2015-06-26-Stefan_IWM.md

 ---
-title: "Congratulations to Stefan for presenting two (!) posters at the 2015 International C. elegans Meeting!"
+title: "Congratulations to Stefan for presenting two (!) posters at the 2015 International <em>C. elegans</em> Meeting!"
 subtitle: Invited to present two posters at IWM 2015
 layout: post
 tags: news